-Eligibility criteria and requirements laid down for operating as a Depository Participant ensure that only the appropriate entities complying with fit & proper criteria can participate as a DP and limit access to participants who are systematically essential.
+Eligibility criteria and requirements laid down for operating as a Depository Participant ensure that only the appropriate entities complying with fit & proper criteria can participate as a DP.
 Apart from the eligibility criteria set forth by SEBI, CDSL has set additional requirements for Depository Participants to furnish information related to business, equity holding, Board of Directors, authorized officials and requires the Participants to have adequate arrangements for conducting effective and safe depository operations.
 These requirements are tailored to and commensurate with the operations of Depository Participants.